 This is another basic workbench.
 It is built on table legs but still provides a lot of workspace.
-And it should be an easy enough build consider its basic design.
+And it should be an easy enough build, considering its basic design.

 However, if you are looking for a lot of storage you won’t find it here.
 This workbench is meant to build upon but not much else.
 So if you want an easy build and a workbench with plenty of workspace then this one might just be for you.